 As the percentage of carbon gets larger, steel can become harder and stronger through heat-treating.
 Carbon steel is usually heated to change the mechanical properties of steel, usually ductility, hardness, strength, and resistance of impact.
 Increasing the carbon content of carbon steel makes it harder and stronger, but reduces the steel’s ability to be welded, making it more brittle.

-It is most often used for structural purposes such as buildings, yet it has the flexibility to be worked into ornate designs.
-Low carbon steel (wrought iron) is typically used for fences, chain links, gates, and railings.
+Carbon steel sheet metal is most often used for structural purposes such as buildings, yet it has the flexibility to be worked into ornate designs.
+Low carbon steel sheet (wrought iron) is typically used for fences, chain links, gates, and railings.
 Structural steel (medium carbon steel) is used in cars, refrigerators, washing machines, buildings, and bridges.
+The steel sheets are normally made up of medium carbon steel.

 Go here to start building your steel sheet metal part.

 Typically we use cold rolled mild steel, quality A1008, sheet metal plate for your custom cut, custom-made metal parts.